The Harvest Gypsies: Article V

 In Article V, dated October 9, 1936, Steinbeck illustrates the migrant family's struggles to obtain aid, and state of California's failure to help them do so.
 The migrant family is never fully employed, so they always need aid.
 Since they must travel for work seasonally, they never have permanent residence, and are always confronted with challenges when applying for aid.

 The need to travel continuously to find work presents the migrant family with additional problems related to accessibility.
-Benefits necessary to a family's survival are only obtainable with a permanent residence, but the migrant family cannot stop for long enough to establish one, less they starve.
+Benefits necessary to a family's survival are only obtainable with a permanent residence, but the migrant family cannot stop for long enough to establish one, lest they starve.
 Most needed of these resources—yet most inaccessible—are hospitals.

 Steinbeck follows a former Oklahoma ranching family's medical struggles, illustrating the unavailability of medical care and other welfare services for migrant workers.
 The family consists of a fifty-year-old father, a forty-five-year-old mother, two sons, fifteen and twelve, and a six-year-old daughter traveling to California in their truck, starting off picking oranges.

 When their truck breaks down, fixing it consumes a third of their initial earnings.
 This leaves little money to pay for medical problems—the father's sprained ankle and the daughter's measles.
 With the father out of work, the boys become the primary earners.
 The twelve-year-old steals a brass gear to sell, and the father must walk to town to bail him out of jail.
 This worsens his ankle, delaying his return to work.

 Out of money, the family applies for relief.
 They are informed they are ineligible because they do not hold a permanent residence.
 The family's neighbors, not much better off, provide food when they can, but this only stretches so far.